Optimal reconstruction of general sparse stochastic block models: Introduction

+We first discuss how our results translate to the setting of symmetric stochastic block models.
+It is easy to check that the conditions of the main theorem roughly translate to the following. \begin{corollary} In the symmetric stochastic block model, $G(n, q, \frac{a}{n}, \frac{b}{n})$, if $\lambda_2^2 d > C(q)$, $b \leq a \leq (1 + \frac{1}{10q^2})b$, and $b$ is sufficiently large in terms of $q$, Algorithm \ref{algorithm} recovers an asymptotically optimal fraction of community labels. \end{corollary} The key bottleneck for the restraints on the parameters of the block model is the control of the derivatives of the tree recursion discussed in Section \ref{section: recursion}.
+Combining the analysis from \cite{CS:20}, where the simplicity of the symmetric block model allows for more explicit control of the derivative in the entire parameter range, with our analysis in Section \ref{section: contraction} implies the main theorem for all symmetric block models satisfying $\lambda_2^2d > C(q)$.
+The new work \cite{GP:23} proves the same result using different techniques.

-Now that we have presented the theorem and specified the class of matrices to which the theorem applies, we first show that there is an interesting class of matrices that can fit these conditions.
-In particular, we check that our theorem is applicable to a much wider range of matrices than previous work can guarantee.
+Our main contribution is the extension to block models that are not necessarily symmetric, so we exhibit an interesting class of block model matrices that satisfy the conditions of Theorem \ref{thm: main theorem}.
+In particular, this implies that our result is applicable to a much wider range of matrices than any previous work can guarantee.

 Consider the matrices of the form

 where $M$ is a matrix whose rows sum to 0, and note that these $P$ arise from edge probability matrices $Q$ of the form

 For $d$ large, we have that the spectrum of $P$ is of the form 1 and eigenvalues of order $O_M(d^{-1/2})$.
 Moreover, notice that the rows of $P$ are separated by $O_M(d^{-1/2})$ as well.
 Thus, we can choose $\delta$ in terms of $M$.
 Then, by choosing $d$ large enough we can satisfy all the conditions specified in the main theorem.
 If we choose $\pi = \frac{1}{q} \mathbbm{1}$ and $M$ of the form $a\mathbbm{1}\mathbbm{1}^T - aqI$, we recover the case of the symmetric block model with $q$ communities.
 Relaxing the choices, we get a large family of block models parameterized by $\pi$, $M$, and $d$ to which our theorem applies but previous symmetric results do not apply.
 Extending this construction further, we can replace the scaling coefficient $\frac{1}{\sqrt{d}}$ by any function $f(d)$ satisfying $f(d) = o(1)$ and $f(d) = \Omega(d^{-1/2})$.
 This guarantees that as we increase $d$, the quantity $\lambda_2^2d$ will not tend to 0.
 It only remains to ensure that the matrix $P$ has all entries on the interval $(\xi, 1]$ for some lower bound $\xi$.
 This is indeed the case when $d$ is large enough, so the scalar $d$ can be chosen large enough so that all the conditions of the theorem are satisfied.